Multimedia on the web is sound, music, videos, movies, and animations.

 |Flash.
 Developed by Macromedia.
 Often requires an extra component (plug-in) to play in web browsers.|

-Only MP4, WebM, and Ogg video are supported by the HTML5 standard.
+Only MP4, WebM, and Ogg video are supported by the HTML standard.

-MP3 is the newest format for compressed recorded music.
+MP3 is the best format for compressed recorded music.
 The term MP3 has become synonymous with digital music.